 When to Use a Fuel Injector Cleaner?

 With prolonged use, the engine oil utilized for the functioning of your vehicle will leave contaminants in the fuel system.
 Most accumulations are often found in the bottom of the fuel tanks, in the fuel lines, and sometimes around the regulator for your fuel.
-These accumulations are not very problematic and it can be cleared quite easily, but when accumulation starts forming around the fuel injector, you get it cleared as soon as possible because there are chances of it to get problematic.
+These accumulations are not very problematic and it can be cleared quite easily, but when accumulation starts forming around the fuel injector, you get it cleared as soon as possible because there are chances of them getting problematic.

 Accumulation or clogging in your injector can happen due to a lot of reasons, but usually, it is because of two main deposits that have buildup in your engine.